hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/exercise-1.md

 Press the "play" button to start training the network.
 The colored background (the model) should progressively become a better fit to the points (the training data).

-Next, try each of these exercises:
+Next, try each of the following:

 1. Increase the noise in the data and fit it again.